Philogy/gobbler-thrones/README.md

 only be withdrawn once the throne is dissolved.
 TODO: Have legendary Gobbler be deposited in [Goo Stew](https://github.com/MrToph/goostew/) for even better GOO production.

+## Testing
+TODO: Need to actually test the contract :P